"If my parents could see the use it was being put to now ... well, my mother's portrait should give you some idea...."

 -- Sirius Black, OP6

-Tucked away in northwestern London, a twenty minute walk from Kings Cross Station, lies number twelve, Grimmauld Place (OP10).
+Number Twelve, Grimmauld Place is tucked away in northwestern London, a twenty minute walk from Kings Cross Station (OP10).
 Both Unplottable and hidden behind a Fidelius Charm, the house is invisible to all but a few (OP6).
 Though the neighboring Muggles don’t even know the house exists (DH12), it was for many years home to the Black family – one of the wizarding world’s oldest pureblood families, and extremely proud to be so (OP5).

 Number twelve, Grimmauld Place was originally owned by a Muggle.
 An ancestor of the Black family wanted the house for himself, so he ‘persuaded’ the Muggle occupier to leave, casting the appropriate spells on it (JKR:Tw).

 Sirius and Regulus Black grew up in number twelve, Grimmauld Place with their parents, Orion and Walburga.
 Sirius ran away from home around 1976, at age sixteen (OP6) and both Regulus and Orion died just a few years later, in 1979 (DH10, BFT).
 This left Walburga living in the house alone with the family house-elf, Kreacher.
 Upon Walburga’s death in 1985 (BFT), the house passed to her only living descendent, Sirius, who though he had been blasted off the family tree had apparently not been disinherited.
 Since he was in Azkaban, however, the house sat empty for ten years with only Kreacher, now “round the twist,” to look after it (OP6).